 A user, if has the required permission, can invite other users to collaborate on a stack.
-To add a new user, perform the following steps
+To add a new user, log in to your Contentstack account and perform the following steps:

-- Hover on the “Settings” cog at the top of the window and select Users.
+- Click the “Settings” icon on the left navigation panel and select Users & Roles.
 Here, you can see the list of all existing users (collaborators) of the stack along with their details.

 - In the Invite User form that opens, enter the email ID(s) of the user(s) you wish to invite and share the stack with.
 You also need to assign a role(s) to the user(s) while sharing the stack.